DeKalb County Property Damage Lawyer

 In DeKalb County, criminal damage to property is the most common property damage crime.
 There are a few crimes that fall into this category, including criminal damage to property in the first and second degrees, interfering with government property and “smash and grab” crimes.
 Each of these crimes is charged as a felony, with the exception of some cases of interfering with government property.
 And, as will any felony, a conviction means jail time.

 Don’t face these accusations alone.
-An experienced criminal defense attorney from Hawkins Spizman Fortas can help you fight criminal damage to property charges in Atlanta.
+An experienced criminal defense attorney from Hawkins Spizman Fortas can help you fight criminal damage to property charges in DeKalb County.
 We understand that every case is unique, and we also know that each classification of criminal damage to property requires a different kind of defense.
 Not sure what your charges really mean?
 Don’t worry, we have you covered.

 THE DIFFERENT KINDS OF CRIMINAL DAMAGE TO PROPERTY